Jamesllllllllll/codecademy-darkmode/README.md

 Firefox: https://addons.mozilla.org/en-CA/firefox/addon/codecademy-dark-mode/

-> **Note**
+> [!Note]
-You must grant the add-on permission by clicking the settings icon in the Extensions menu and choose "Always allow on www.codecademy.com".
+> You must grant the add-on permission by clicking the settings icon in the Extensions menu and choose "Always allow on www.codecademy.com".

 ### Option 2: Install from this repo: